AFA has partnered with Mental Health First Aid Australia to deliver the Standard Mental Health First Aid course.

 A 3-year Mental Health First Aid accreditation will be awarded.

-Plus, it is accredited with Fitness Australia for 10 CECs.
+Plus, it is accredited with AUSactive for 10 CECs.

 The course includes: